prishaag/Ping-Pong/README.md

 After a victory, the game resets, allowing for a new match to begin.

 ## Acknowledgements
-This rendition of ping pong would not have been possible without the Pygame module, as well as this super awesome tutorial I drew my inspiration from https://www.youtube.com/watch?v=vVGTZlnnX3U .
+This rendition of ping pong would not have been possible without the Pygame module, as well as this super awesome tutorial I was able to follow and draw my inspiration from https://www.youtube.com/watch?v=vVGTZlnnX3U .